webdriverio-boneyard/wdio-cucumber-framework/README.md

 Default: `[]`

 ### require
-Require files/dir before executing features.
-If you apply a path don't use globbing as it is not supported by Cucumber.
-Instead just reference the directory where you step definitions are located (e.g. `/path/to/definitions` instead of `/path/to/definitions/*`).
+**Please note that globbing is not supported by Cucumber, paths must adhere to Node module resolution** Require files before executing features (e.g. `/path/to/module` or `/path/to/module-directory` where directory contains `index.js`).

 Type: `String[]`<br>
 Default: `[]`